Alina Maksymenko: Junior

-She competed at the 2006 Deriugina cup and won silver medal in All-around, behind Daria Kushnerova.
+She competed at the 2006 Deriugina cup and won a silver medal in the all-around behind Daria Kushnerova.

 Senior

 In 2007, she made a debut at the World Championships in Patras, Greece, where she was a part of the Ukrainian senior group (Olena Dmytrash, Polina Kondaurova, Viera Perederiy, Oksana Petulko, Vita Zubchenko) that finished 8th in Group All-around.

 In 2008, Maksymenko participated as a member of the Ukrainian Group at the 2008 Summer Olympics in Beijing, China.
 They finished eighth in the group all-around finals.

 At the 2009 World Championships in Ise, Mie, Japan, Maksymenko began competing as an individual gymnast and placed 16th in the all-around final.
-She competed at the 2009 World Games in Kaohsiung, Taiwan and placed 5th in Hoop, 6th in Ribbon, 7th in Rope and 8th in Ball.
+She competed at the 2009 World Games in Kaohsiung, Taiwan and placed 5th in Hoop, 6th in Ribbon, 7th in Rope, and 8th in Ball.
 At the 2010 World Championships in Moscow, Russia, she placed 5th in the all-around final.
 She was also one of the only two gymnasts to qualify for all of the event finals (the other being Aliya Garayeva).
-She was 4th in Rope final, 5th in Hoop, 6th in Ball and 8th in Ribbon.
+She was 4th in Rope final, 5th in Hoop, 6th in Ball, and 8th in Ribbon.